Home / Palm Jumeirah Gateway Towers

 description

-Number of Floors : 25 floors
+Number of Floors : 25 Floors

-Service : Point cloud to Building Information Models
+Service : Point Cloud to BIM

 software used